The Cow (1969 film): Reception

 The Cow was immediately banned by the Shah because of its negative portrayal of impoverishment in rural Iran.
 It was later smuggled out of the country and won the FIPRESCI critics prize at the 1971 Venice Film Festival.

 Iran's Ayatollah Khomeini was reported to have admired the film.
 This in turn was reported to have been the saving grace that allowed Iranian cinema to continue rather than being banned after the Iranian Revolution.

-Despite a massive commercial cinema -"film Farsi" - that was the economic backbone for Art House too, directors of New Wave of Iran cinema mostly from the 1960s and 1970s (the time cinema flourished) faced a massive censorship in the 1980s.
+Despite a massive commercial cinema - Filmfarsi - that was the economic backbone for Art House too, directors of New Wave of Iran cinema mostly from the 1960s and 1970s (the time cinema flourished) faced a massive censorship in the 1980s.
 However they continued their film-making and struggle around censorship but it was obvious cinema was going through a financial crisis and censorship had choked the cinema.

 Indie Cinema wrote that the film "adds a mystical vision and surreal sequences" to the Italian neorealism by which it was inspired.

 Reviewing the film as part of a 1998 retrospective of the director's work, the New York Times called it a "dazzling achievement" and "the most impressive of Mr. Mehrjui's pre-Revolutionary features".